 I have been married to my wife Karen since 1981, and we have two boys that happen to be 13 years apart.
 One is out of college, the other is in middle school.
 Away from the weather business I serve in children’s ministry at a local church, and still enjoy amateur radio as my hobby.
 I hold the extra class license, and my call is WO4W.
 I am blessed.

 I was factory designed to love weather and have loved it since I came into this world.
 I am the official weather historian for WeatherBrains.
-My hero is the late, great David Ludlum.
-Snow is my favorite weather phenomenon, but I am fascinated by hurricanes and tornadoes.
+My heroes are David Ludlum, and our very own J.B.
+Elliott, who we miss very much.
+Snow is my favorite weather phenomenon, but I am fascinated by hurricanes and tornadoes as well.

 My junior year in high school, I did a science project that stopped hurricanes.
 In May 1979, that project, entitled “Using Monomolecular Sea Surface Polymer Films to Suppress Tropical Cyclone Development” went to the 20th International Science and Engineering Fair in San Antonio, Texas where it won several awards.

-I also own a hotel management company that manages 25 hotels across the country from Texas to Florida.
+I also own a hotel management company that manages 34 hotels across the country from New Mexico to Florida.
 My work on Integral Hospitality Solutions takes me all over the nation, which leads to some interesting settings for my forecasts.
 Many reports have originated from AMTRAK trains, sporting events and festivals.

 It was on to Florida State University where I earned my Bachelor of Science degree in Meteorology.
 I was fortunate to work for the Weather Bureau, predecessor to the National Weather Service (NWS), each summer following graduation from high school.
 While other kids were doing the typical part-time jobs like clerking, grocery bagging, and life guarding, I was learning to take surface weather observations and processing upper air observations.